Jebonn/Active-Directory-Lab/README.md

 # Active Directory Lab
 ## Description
 This project's goal is to set up and configure an isolated virtual network environment.
 It will be used to simulate a small network that uses Active Directory Domain Services.
 Sample user accounts will be created and then organized under Organizational Units (OUs).
-Finally, the accounts will have settings various settings configured by applying Group Policy Objects (GPOs) to the OUs.
+Finally, the accounts will have various settings configured by applying Group Policy Objects (GPOs) to the OUs.
 ## Tools & Technologies
 * VMware Workstation Pro
 * Windows Server 2022